CSci 157 - Final Review

 User-defined data types: class

 The idea of class types that describe attributes and operations.
-Basic class design, object creation, constructors (__init__) and method calls.
+Basic class design, object creation, constructors ( __init__ ) and method calls.
 We also have the concept of scope of variables within a class along with local variables in methods.
-Recall the class variables such as the avagadro variable used in the Atom example (atom3.py).
-We spent some time on the role of __init__ in constructing new objects of class types, the role of self in defining new instance variables, and using self to access variables and methods inside class definitions.
+Recall class variables such as the avagadro variable used in the Atom example (atom3.py).
+We covered the use of dunder methods such as __init__ in constructing new objects of class types, __str__ to convert objects to strings for output, the role of self in defining new instance variables, and using self to access variables and methods inside class definitions.

 Inheritance

 Know how we derive new classes from existing classes and use them in programs.
-Some terminology: base class (superclass) and derived class (subclass); inheritance and composition (the relationships IS-A and HAS-A); class hierarchies
+Some terminology: base class (superclass) and derived class (subclass).

 Come Equipped.
 You may bring your own notes and textbook (no sharing).
-No calculators, laptops, magnifying lenses, or Walkmans needed or allowed for the final; caffienated beverages okay.
+No calculators, laptops, magnifying lenses needed or allowed for the final; caffeinated beverages okay.